-No matter your level of bass fishing, as a recreational angler or touring pro, you will have to make many decisions during the course of a day or over a weekend of fishing.
-Some of the first decisions made will be to determine what section of the lake to fish, what baits are working the best and what the hot colors are.
+No matter your level of bass fishing, as a recreational angler or touring pro, you will have to make many decisions during a day or over a weekend of fishing.
+Some of the first decisions made will be to determine what section of the lake to fish, what baits are working the best, and what the hot colors are.
 There are also decisions to be made about what type of structure the fish are relating to.
 Are they holding on timber, grass, rocks, docks, etc.?

-Lure size is a wide-open topic and many times the size of the bait is relative to the fisherman fishing it.
+Lure size is a wide-open topic, and many times the size of the bait is relative to the fisherman fishing it.
 What one angler considers a small lure may not be considered small to another angler.
 Many anglers refer to some lures as "Bubba" baits or "sissy" baits.
 Are "Bubba" baits big and "sissy" baits small?
 Does a power bait have to be big and a finesse bait small?

 I guide on Gibbons Creek Reservoir (Texas), so I do not have to worry about the water being too clear.
-However, fishing tournament trails I will sooner or later face a clear-water situation.
+However, fishing tournament trails, I will sooner or later face a clear-water situation.

 The bass that first bait passed in front of has now seen a big, bulky jig.
-Changing to small plastic can catch that fish after other boats have worked the same area.
+Changing to small plastic can catch that fish after other boats have worked in the same area.

 Matching the Available Forage

 The baitfish will be different sizes depending on the lake and the time of year.
 Matching the bait to the forage size is generally the best method to produce more consistent action.
 There are many ways to determine the size of the shad in the area.
 Pay attention.
 Look for clusters of shad swimming around.
 Shad will move up near rocks and rip-rap in the late spring to spawn.
-I will usually try to match the blade size on my spinnerbait to those shad.
+I usually try to match the blade size on my spinnerbait to those shad.

 Facing Inactive Bass or Unfavorable Weather Conditions

 Many times the bass are inactive because of weather conditions.
 There is nothing like fishing on the backside of a severe cold front.
-When bass lock down in a bush or brush pile, downsizing to small baits such as a 3/16-ounce jig, 4-inch lizard, or tube can generally help produce a few bites.
+When bass lock down in a bush or brush pile, downsizing to small baits such as a 3/16-ounce jig, 4-inch lizard, or tube can help produce a few bites.
 The slow fall and subtle approach can be enough to trigger those few precious bites.

 Size of Bass You Are Targeting